How to lower your bounce rate and invite your visitors to read on

 This main purpose easily translates into the action you want your visitors to take.
 Again, there can only be one action – if you give them choices, then chances are that they won’t make a choice at all.
 Making a choice takes time and effort, and 3 seconds on a landing page of an unfamiliar website is not the place or the time to make your visitors think.
 The best example of “What should I do?” is a button – which clearly looks like a button – with one verb: Download.
 Order.
 Subscribe.

-Once you have the action, you can work backward in this logical arch of questions and figure out “Why am I here?”
+Once you’ve figured out the action, you can work backward in this logical arch of questions and figure out “Why am I here?”
 The answer to this question is somewhat like glue between your brand, and the action you want your visitors to take.
 Why should your visitors accept your offering?
 What problem do they have, which you are solving with your offer?
 How is your proposition unique and better than that of your competitors?
 The answer to this question has to be a short phrase, not even a full sentence.

 “Where am I?” – this is the most important question, and it gets neglected most often.
 Sure, your company logo is on the page.
 Even the company name.
 Great.
 But what is it?
 Is it a cleaning product?
 Is it a law firm?
 Is it a mobile app?
 If you’re making your visitors guess, then you’re bound to lose them.
 The only way your visitors will remain on your site is if you build trust and credibility.
 These are established with clear and straightforward communication, and it begins with the unambiguous answer to “Where am I?”